Blueberry sauce: Savory

 Savory blueberry sauces can be prepared without a sweetener, or with a small amount of sweetener, and additional ingredients used can include cider vinegar, chicken broth, lemon juice, salt, pepper and corn starch.
 The sauce is used to top various savory dishes such as roasted pork, chicken, lamb and duck.
 It is sometimes served on the side, rather than atop dishes.

 Sweet

 Sweet blueberry sauce, also called blueberry compote, may be used as a dessert sauce.
 Blueberries and water provide the base for the sauce, but beyond that recipes vary.
 A sweetener such as sugar is typically used, and lemon juice, orange juice, butter and corn starch are sometimes added.
 A spiced version can be made using cloves, cinnamon and cardamom.
 Sweet blueberry sauce can be used in or to top desserts such as cheesecake, cake, and ice cream, and on breakfast dishes such as pancakes, waffles and French toast.
 It can also be used to create a blueberry fool.

 Other uses

 Blueberry sauce can be used in the preparation of the blueberry Martini cocktail.
-It can also be used to create a blueberry fool.